hpcloud/cloudfoundry-jenkins/README.md

 Maven repository in the `lib` subfolder, with the shaded library already installed.
 This allows building the plugin in a single `mvn install` command.

-The command that was used to install the library to the local Maven repository is:
+The command that was used to install the library to the local Maven repository is (from the root of the project):

 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.1:install-file \
--Dfile=lib/cloudfoundry-client-lib-shaded-1.0.3.jar \
+-Dfile=cloudfoundry-client-lib-shaded-1.0.6.jar \
 -DlocalRepositoryPath=lib
 ```

+You do not need to use this command since it has already been done, and the shaded jar is now in the `lib` folder.

 Debugging:
 ----------